 A VPN also provides security with this encrypted tunnel, and this is particularly useful in scenarios where you’re away from home and using your phone on the go with potentially insecure public Wi-Fi networks – maybe at a café, or airport.
 In these higher risk scenarios - where the Wi-Fi network in question could potentially be compromised - even if the data sent from your smartphone is somehow intercepted by an attacker, they won’t be able to do anything with that data because it’s encrypted.

-- Save your cash with the best Black Friday VPN deals
+- Save your cash with the best Cyber Monday VPN deals

 Following on from that last point, when you’re traveling abroad and only have your smartphone (and perhaps your laptop) with you, a VPN may come in handy on all your portable devices for getting around censorship and restrictions.
 Some regimes ban certain services or social media networks, for example, and with a VPN – which can make it appear as if you’re based in a different location (namely where the VPN server is) – you can get round these blocks and still access the online content you need.

-Of course, you can similarly use a VPN to access streaming services which may be geo-blocked based on your region; and watching the likes of Netflix might be a nice benefit for those with phablets, for example.
+Of course, you can similarly use a streaming VPN which may be geo-blocked based on your region; and watching the likes of Netflix might be a nice benefit for those with phablets, for example.

 To flip the question for a moment: why wouldn’t you want to use a VPN on your phone?
 What we’re getting at here is that you may have heard stories about VPN software for Android being loaded with malware, and therefore decided that this is just an area you might want to steer clear of with your precious smartphone.